what is the best file compressor

 7Z vs RAR, which is the best compressor?

-7Z outperformed RAR in terms of compression ratio at all compression levels, but RAR outperformed 7Z in terms of compression speed.
+7Z ultra outperforms RAR best in terms of compression ratio, but RAR outperforms 7Z in terms of compression speed.

 Is it worth to set best / maximum / ultra compression settings?

 Synopsis: Maximum file compression benchmark.
-7Z, ARC, ZIPX versus RAR comparison for best, most powerful compressor format.
+7Z, ZPAQ versus RAR comparison for best, most powerful compressor format.
 What algorithm compresses the most.
 What archive format reach highest compression ratio.
 Which file archiver utility compresses better.
 What are the best compression options and settings.

 Topics: maximum compression benchmark, best file compressor, best archive format for max compression, 7z vs rar vs zpaq

-PeaZip > Compression benchmark > Maximum compression benchmark: 7z, arc, zpaq vs rar, zipx
+PeaZip > Compression benchmark > Maximum compression benchmark: 7z, zpaq vs rar

 Max compression / decompression performances test